offbit/Moon/_posts/2016-06-22-how-to-read.md

 We now have our training examples X and the corresponding y target sentiments.
 X is indexed as (document, sentence, char).
 The first part of our model is to build a sentence encoder from characters.
 Using *Keras* we can do that in a few lines of code.

 We need to declare a lambda layer that will create a onehot encoding of a sequence of characters on the fly.
+Holding one-hot encodings in memory is very inefficient.

 {% highlight python %}